helrond/clbsj.org/_posts/2020-12-22-a-tribute-to-jack-elliott.md

 layout: news-item
 author: Norman Gottwald
 published: true
-title: 'A Tribute to John "Jack" Elliott'
+title: A Tribute to John "Jack" Elliott
 description: >-
   John H. Elliott better, known as "Jack," is solidly established in the scholarly world as a master interpreter of 1st Peter and an ardent advocate of social-scientific criticism in biblical studies.
 ---
-_We are heartbroken at the sudden passing of CLBSJ cofounder and former Board President John H. "Jack" Elliot on December 13, 2020.
+_We are heartbroken at the sudden passing of CLBSJ cofounder and former Board President John H. "Jack" Elliott on December 13, 2020.
 Jack had recently retired from his position as President of the CLBSJ Board due to health complications from a fall.
 We were anticipating his recovery and looking forward to featuring his work in an upcoming